OrganismalSystemsBiology/faster2/README.md

 You can download release versions at: https://github.com/lsb-riken/faster2/releases

-Or the current version are available at:
+Or the current version is available at:
 ```sh
 git clone git@github.com:lsb-riken/faster2.git # via SSH
 or